tdimiduk/clifun/README.md

 Bar(f=Foo(a=1, b='hi'), c=1)
 ```

-You can also supply `json` one or more formatted `config` files.
-Provide the name(s) of these files as positional arguments. datacli will search them, last file first, for any keys fields that are not provided at the command line before searching the environment.
+You can also supply one or more `json` formatted `config` files.
+Provide the name(s) of these files as positional arguments. `clattr`` will search them, last file first, for any keys fields that are not provided at the command line before searching the environment.

 ```
 python examples/advanced.py --c 1 examples/foo.json